yavar29/yavar29/README.md

 Hi!
 I'm **Yavar Khan**, a passionate **Software Engineer & AI/ML Enthusiast** pursuing my **MS in Computer Science (AI/ML Track)** at the **University at Buffalo**.

 - 🌩️ Built a **Multi-Agent GenAI Weather Assistant** on **Google Vertex AI**, combining Gemini LLMs, RAG, and Open-Meteo APIs to deliver explainable weather insights.
+- 🤖 Developed a **Context-Aware AI RAG Assistant** with multi-persona identity grounding, semantic retrieval, and tool-driven reasoning.
 - 💻 Experienced in **software engineering and large-scale API development**, with hands-on expertise in cloud platforms, distributed systems, and DevOps workflows.
-- 🤖 Skilled in **machine learning, generative AI, and data-driven systems**, with a focus on creating solutions that are robust, maintainable, and production-ready.
 - 💼 Former **Software Engineering Analyst at Accenture**, where I delivered high-impact APIs for global clients and mentored a six-member engineering team.
 - 🌍 Always open to collaborations in **software engineering, multi-agent AI, and ML platforms** that push boundaries and create real-world impact.